Mabel Osgood Wright: Career

-From its inception in 1899, Wright contributed to Chapman's Bird-Lore, co-editing its Audubon department with William Dutcher.
-She served as a contributing editor until her death.
-She helped organize the Connecticut Audubon Society, became its first president in 1898, and served for many years.
+Wright helped organize the Connecticut Audubon Society, and became its first president in 1898, a position that she held for 26 years.
+Under her directorship, the Society supported several conservation legislative bills, including the International Migratory Bird Treaty Act in 1918.
 From 1905 to 1928, Wright was a director of the National Association of Audubon Societies (now the National Audubon Society).
+She also served as the editor of the Audubon Society's Bird Lore from 1899 to 1910 alongside William Dutcher, a leading ornithology journal that acted as a precursor to Audubon Magazine, and remained a contributing editor until her death.

+Her work at Bird Lore included children's education, and she helped to establish "Bird Day" which promoted educational programming and conservation training for school children.
 Wright became an associate member of the American Ornithologists' Union in 1895, and was one of the first three women raised to elective membership in 1901.
 Joining her were Florence Merriam Bailey and Olive Thorne Miller.

-Wright pioneered bird protection by establishing Birdcraft Sanctuary in 1914, near her home in Fairfield.
-The refuge is the oldest private songbird sanctuary in the United States.
+Wright pioneered bird protection by establishing and designing Birdcraft Sanctuary in 1914, near her home in Fairfield.
+She obtained financial backing for the sanctuary from her friend, Annie Burr Jennings, a Standard Oil heiress.
+The refuge is the oldest private songbird sanctuary in the United States, and was designated as a National Historic Landmark in 1993.

 From her beginnings as a writer about children, nature, and outdoor life, Wright's reception from the public was cordial.
 However, when she began to publish works of fiction, she concealed her identity as their author until they had won recognition independently, taking the pseudonym of "Barbara".
 Much of the material to which she gave attractive literary expression she found in the large garden at her home in Fairfield.

 Although Wright is remembered more for her nature writing, some aspects of her fiction are notable.
 Some of these romances were unconventional in form, combining passages of fictional narrative with letters, diary entries, and nonfictional pieces of autobiography, social criticism, and gardening lore.
 It is true that her fictional range was narrow, limited demographically to the upper classes of Manhattan and New England and emotionally to scenes of domestic piety and sentimentality.
 But her observations of changing social patterns (the "new magnates" of the new century and increased suburbanization) and of the growth of feminism are worthwhile.
 Her ambivalence toward the changing role of women is interesting, with sympathy on the one hand and shrill attacks on careerism on the other.

 On July 16, 1934, she succumbed to hypertensive myocardial disease with angina, and died in Fairfield.
 She is buried in Oak Lawn Cemetery in that town.

+In 1998, Wright was inducted into the Connecticut Women's Hall of Fame.